The Honey Harvest

 |

-To avoid: misleading claims ("100% natural", "pure"), unauthorised health claims, variety designations without sufficient basis. → For details and special cases: consult the apisuisse Practical Guide "Labelling honey correctly" and the dedicated ApiSavoir article. |
+To be avoided: misleading statements ("100 % natural", "pure"), unauthorised health claims, varietal designations without sufficient basis. → For details and particular cases: consult the apisuisse practical guide "Labelling honey correctly" and the dedicated ApiSavoir article. |

 3.5 Storage